-Consultants and registrars are involved in lectures and tutorials for third, fourth, fifth and sixth-year MBChB undergraduates and well as allied health disciplines.
+Consultants and registrars are involved in lectures and tutorials for medical students in 3rd, 4th and 5th years of the MBChB program.

-Together with the Division of Nursing the unit ran a short course for registered nurses providing them with the skills necessary to run independent clinics in the community.
-For the first time (2015) the course will be afforded as a blended 2 month course (2 weeks contact and rest on-line) for both doctors and professional nurses.
-This innovative one-of-a-kind program aims to improve the primary health care diagnosis and treatment of skin disease (Link).
+Together with the Division of Nursing the unit previously ran a short course for registered nurses providing them with the skills necessary to run community clinics.
+For the first time (2015) the course was offered as a blended 2 month course (2 weeks contact and rest on-line) for both doctors and professional nurses.
+This innovative one-of-a-kind program aims to improve the diagnosis and treatment of primary-care skin disease.